mk-fg/reliable-discord-client-irc-daemon/README.md

     > another website and that website was hacked, or you accidentally gave
     > your access token to someone else.

-    In which case discord asks for a password reset afterwards (no one mentioned getting this more than once so far), and can apply temporary restrictions on the account afterwards (which seem to get lifted with notification after a few hours), like showing up your messages as `N message(s) hidden from likely spammer -- [Show]` in channels/DMs, or disallow initiating new DMs.
+    In which case Discord asks for a password reset afterwards, and can apply temporary restrictions on the account afterwards (which seem to get lifted with notification after a few hours), like showing up your messages as `N message(s) hidden from likely spammer -- [Show]` in channels/DMs, or disallow initiating new DMs.

-    Might be related to using manually-set static auth token or using it for too long with e.g. rotating IP addresses, which triggers some kind of "this looks like a stolen credential" protection on the discord side, but idk.
+    It's been reported to happen after triggering an auto-mod regexp on a server, or in other cases might be related to using manually-set static auth token or using it for too long with e.g. rotating IP addresses - hard to say, but Discord seem to be finding rdircd usage a factor in "suspicious activity".

+    No one mentioned getting this more than once so far, so might be more like a once-per-account bot-check for accounts used via rdircd.

 -   Don't think Discord's "Terms of Service" document explicitly covers third-party client usage (as of 2020), but "Discord Community Guidelines" kinda does,